 Academic Affairs at Northern Arizona University

-Academic Affairs division partners with the Office of the President
+Led by the Provost and Vice President for Academic Affairs, the division partners with the Office of the President

 which we strive to support these efforts include:

 Learn more about the values, vision, and mission of Academic Affairs at Northern Arizona University.

 Who we are